youssef-mansor/TheAgentCompany/workspaces/tasks/cla-4bit-general/task.md

 The CLA should use generate (G) and propagate (P) signals for implementation of lookahead logic

-Place the implemented CLA into `/workspace/cla.v`

 ## Step 2: Create a Self-Checking Testbench
-- Develop a comprehensive testbench for the CLA module that covers all possible cases.
+- Develop a comprehensive testbench for the CLA modulewith asserstions that covers all possible cases.
-- Ensure it automatically verifies correctness and prints the results.
-- Save the output in a Markdown file with:
-  - **Test title**
-  - **Pass/Fail status**
+- If a case fails, the assertion should stop the testbench execution

-Ensure to Test all possible combinations of inputs (A, B, cin) Ensure the testbench prints each test's pass/fail status directly into `/workspace/report.md` using Verilog file operations, with one line per test indicating "pass" or "fail."
+Ensure to Test random combinations of inputs (A, B, cin)

-Place the implemented testbench into `/workspace/cla_tb.v`
+Ensure to test edge cases (e.g. zero, 15)

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.
 - Modify the design until all test cases pass successfully.

+## Step 4: `run_test.sh` File Creation
+- Create a shel script `run_test.sh` that contains the command to only run the testbench.
+- execute the `run_test.sh` to make sure it successfully runs the testbench.